lpereiras/lpereiras/README.md

 Happy that you're here!
 This is where I have some showcase of my practical skills as a proactive QA Engineer!
 </br>
-Right up here are pinned some personal projects that I'm currently working with and since I don't want you to waiting for me finishing all the funny part like:
+Right below are pinned some personal projects that I'm currently working with and since I don't want you to waiting for me finishing all the funny part like:

 * Build independent Unit, Integration and E2E tests
 * Use design patterns to make code clear and easily maintainable